andreoji/fmp/README.md

 I used the following for definitions of Brute Force / Trial Division: https://trans4mind.com/personal_development/mathematics/numberTheory/divisibilityBruteForce.htm

-The Sieve is and Incremental Sieve as defined by the list comprehension here: https://en.m.wikipedia.org/wiki/Sieve_of_Eratosthenes
+The Sieve is an Incremental Sieve as defined by the list comprehension here: https://en.m.wikipedia.org/wiki/Sieve_of_Eratosthenes

 The Sieve is 'Genuine':